 - HCV genotype 1 in children whose condition has been treated, but not cured, with a different medication

 Epclusa and children

-Epclusa is used in children who either weigh at least 37 pounds (17 kilograms) or are ages 6 years and older.
+Epclusa is used in children ages 3 years and older.
 This drug treats hepatitis C caused by:

 - HCV genotypes 1 to 6 in children who have mild cirrhosis or no cirrhosis